 The Supervisory Board defines the targets for each fiscal year for the individual performance criteria EBIT, revenues and free cash flow, which are derived from the budget planning.
 For the quality performance criterion, the Supervisory Board defines a value for each subtarget that corresponds to target achievement of 100%.
-For the ESG performance criterion, the Supervisory Board defines values for the ESG criteria that correspond to target achievement of 100%, as well as a minimum value corresponding to target achievement of 0% and a maximum value corresponding to target achievement of 200%.
+For the ESG performance criterion, the Supervisory Board defines values for the ESG criteria that correspond to target achievement of 100%, as well as a minimum value corresponding to target achievement of 200%.